-China's total social financing rose to CNY 1.59 trillion in December 2018 from CNY 1.52 trillion in the previous month and above market consensus of CNY 1.20 trillion.
-Still, growth of outstanding TSF slowed to a new all-time low of 9.8 percent from 9.9 percent in November, as regulators' continued crackdown on riskier types of financing is slowly shutting off a major source of funding for smaller companies.
+China's total social financing fell to CNY 703 billion in February of 2019 from a record high of CNY 4.64 trillion in January and well below market expectations of CNY 1.45 trillion.
+In addition, growth of outstanding TSF fell to 10.1 percent from 10.4 percent in January.
 Total social financing is a broad measure of credit and liquidity in the economy as it includes off-balance sheet forms of financing such as initial public offerings, loans from trust companies and bond sales.
-Loans to Private Sector in China averaged 9345.07 CNY HML from 2002 until 2018, reaching an all time high of 37095 CNY HML in January of 2017 and a record low of -974 CNY HML in October of 2005.
+Loans to Private Sector in China averaged 9513.71 CNY HML from 2002 until 2019, reaching an all time high of 46400 CNY HML in January of 2019 and a record low of -974 CNY HML in October of 2005.

 Loans to Private Sector in China is expected to be 18000.00 CNY HML by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Loans to Private Sector in China to stand at 1200.00 in 12 months time.
 In the long-term, the China Total Social Financing is projected to trend around 1800.00 CNY HML in 2020, according to our econometric models.